A Note on Sharpened Singular Adams-Type Inequalities: Introduction and main results

-Moreover, we also mention that the asymptotic behavior of the supremum for the subcritical sharp Moser-Trudinger inequalities in $\mathbb{R}^n$ with different function spaces can be found in the recent works \cite{MR3943303, MR3979012, MR4117991}.
-In addition, it was also proved in these articles that the critical and subcritical sharp Moser-Trudinger inequalities are indeed equivalent.
-Similar results for higher order Sobolev spaces in $\mathbb{R}^n$ can be seen in \cite{MR3729597} and references therein.
+Moreover, the asymptotic behavior of the supremum associated with subcritical sharp Moser-Trudinger inequalities in $\mathbb{R}^n$, under various functional settings, has been investigated in \cite{Lam-Lu-Zhang-2019@, Lam-Lu-Zhang-2019, Tang-2020}.
+These works also established the equivalence between the critical and subcritical sharp Moser-Trudinger inequalities.
+Related higher-order counterparts in $\mathbb{R}^n$ were obtained in \cite{Lam-Lu-Zhang-2017}.

-To study \eqref{main problem}, we first define some suitable function spaces.
-Notice that due to the appearance of two operators in \eqref{main problem}, we work with the function space